-How to Make Beautiful Pressed Flower Crafts — Easy Step-by-Step Guide
+How to Make Beautiful Pressed Flower Art Cards — Easy Step-by-Step Guide

 Quick answer

-To make pressed flower crafts, you need fresh flowers, heavy books, and paper, taking about 2-4 weeks for pressing.
-Start by carefully placing flowers between paper in a book.
+To make pressed flower art cards, you need pressed flowers, cardstock, glue, and about 30 minutes.
+Start by arranging your pressed flowers on the cardstock.
 This beginner-friendly activity has 10 steps and is perfect for families with children aged 6+.

 Step-by-Step Instructions